RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

 Constructing a **matrix** of the kind shown above will take a bit of thought (and time!).
 So let's do some design first.

-1. Its a very good assumption that this data is sparse, so lets start by using a data structure that supports sparsity.
+1. It's a very good assumption that this data is sparse, so let's start by using a data structure that supports sparsity.
 A dictionary of dictionaries is the key to this.
-In fact scroll back just a bit and look carefully at how our DataFrame was constructed.
+In fact, scroll back just a bit and look carefully at how our DataFrame was constructed.
 You will notice a dictionary like this: